Chart Color Schemes

 Berowra - Brooklyn - Cowan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Berowra - Brooklyn - Cowan, as recorded in the latest Census, 94.2% of dwellings were houses, with the remaining 5.9% comprising semi-detached homes, apartments, and other types.
-This contrasts with Sydney metro's dwelling composition of 61.4% houses and 38.6% other dwellings.
-Home ownership in Berowra - Brooklyn - Cowan stood at 40.0%, with mortgaged dwellings making up 47.6% and rented ones accounting for 12.3%.
+The dwelling structure in Berowra-Brooklyn-Cowan, as per the latest Census evaluation, consisted of 94.2% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's 61.4% houses and 38.6% other dwellings.
+Home ownership in Berowra-Brooklyn-Cowan stood at 40.0%, with mortgaged dwellings at 47.6% and rented ones at 12.3%.
 The median monthly mortgage repayment in the area was $2,528, exceeding Sydney metro's average of $2,500.
-Weekly rent in Berowra - Brooklyn - Cowan was recorded at $560, compared to Sydney metro's $480.
-Nationally, mortgage repayments in Berowra - Brooklyn - Cowan were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was recorded at $560, compared to Sydney metro's $480.
+Nationally, Berowra-Brooklyn-Cowan's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing